Babbitt v. Sweet Home Chapter of Communities for a Great Oregon

 Babbitt, Secretary of the Interior v.
-Sweet Home Chapter of Communities for a Great Oregon, 515 U.S. 687 (1995), is a US Supreme Court case, decided by a 6–3 vote, in which the plaintiffs challenged the Interior Department's interpretation of the word "harm" in the Endangered Species Act (ESA).
+Sweet Home Chapter of Communities for a Great Oregon, 515 U.S. 687 (1995), is a United States Supreme Court case, decided by a 6–3 vote, in which the plaintiffs challenged the Interior Department's interpretation of the word "harm" in the Endangered Species Act (ESA).

 Background

 The Secretary of the Interior and the director of the Fish and Wildlife Service director interpreted the word harm in the definition of take in Section 9 of the Endangered Species Act to mean an act that actually kills or injures wildlife.
 Under the statutory language of the Interior Department Regulation, the act may include significant habitat modification or degradation if it actually kills or injures wildlife by significantly impairing essential behavioral patterns, including breeding, feeding, or sheltering.

 The Interpretation of Section 9(a)(1) of the Endangered Species Act to provide the following protection for endangered species: